zachares/deep_learning/README.md

 ## Installation Instructions

+IMPORTANT: this code repository requires CUDA or another GPU-software that is compatible with PyTorch to already be installed on your computer

 1. Install anaconda on your computer - https://docs.anaconda.com/anaconda/install/

 2. Open a terminal and create a new anaconda environment with python 3.7+